Sometimes you just need a reset. A do over. A mulligan. Another try.

 I knew what hubby was thinking.
 One lady working all three windows which just open into one large kitchen area, no need to move to the next window.
 No one behind, in front, or anywhere in the vicinity.
 Couldn’t he order soup without navigating back through the rope lines and re-entering the roped off area for the first window.
 The soup window.

-My hubby stood there a moment trying to figure out why she couldn’t move two feet to her right and just scoop some soup into a bowl.
+My hubby stood there a moment trying to figure out why she couldn’t move two feet to her left and just scoop some soup into a bowl.
 The soup pot on the counter was already practically in reaching distance of her.

 “All soup orders are taken and filled there,” she huffed to hubby and pointed at the soup window.